Ennio Zelioli-Lanzini

 Ennio Zelioli Lanzini (8 February 1899 – 8 February 1976) was an Italian politician that become President of the Senate in 1967.

 Life and career

-Born in San Giovanni in Croce son of a schoolteacher, he participated in World War I as an officer of the Regio Esercito.
-In 1921 he graduated in law in Pavia then began his political activities but he was forced to stop his activities by the fascist regime.
-In 1943 he joined the partigiani and in 1948 he was elected into the Senate for the first time.
-In 1960 he was elected vice president of the Senate for the first time and in 1964 he acted as president of the Senate because Cesare Merzagora was an interim president of the Republic.
+Born in San Giovanni in Croce, son of a schoolteacher, he participated in World War I as an officer of the Regio Esercito.
+In 1921, he graduated in law from Pavia and then began his political activities, but he was forced to stop his activities by the fascist regime.
+In 1943, he joined the partigiani and in 1948 he was elected into the Senate for the first time.
+In 1960, he was elected vice president of the Senate for the first time, and in 1964, he acted as president of the Senate because Cesare Merzagora was an interim president of the Republic.